 This article original available on podcast, click here to listen podcast.

-- Fifteen years ago, we realized this, and we took on small clients.
-Then eventually, we started taking on larger clients and focusing on larger clients.
-We knew that the only way to provide excellent financial performance was to have some scale where we could allocate management resources, billing managers and analysts.
-To identify how to solve problems and then put the resources.
+Fifteen years ago while running a billing company we realized this after we took on small clients early in our company’s life.
+Eventually we started taking on larger and larger clients and ultimately setting minimums so that we only took on larger clients.
+IT wasn’t even about profitability – we knew that the only way to provide excellent financial performance was to have some scale where we could allocate management resources, billing managers, and analysts to crunch numbers and identify how to solve problems for that client.

 Medical Billing Companies

 In theory it should be that a medical billing company can have more significant economies of scale and (again in theory with all other things being equal) should provide better financial results than a provider doing their own in-house billing because the billing company is billing for a much larger number of providers and doing a much larger volume of claims.
 This of course is assuming that a medical billing company is larger than an in-house provider medical billing department.
 It also makes some other assumptions related to incentive structures and other things that may count against the billing company.